-34. A JPO participates in the United Nations Joint Staff Pension Fund (UNJSPF), save as otherwise indicated in the MOU between the sponsoring government and the Court.
+33. A JPO participates in the United Nations Joint Staff Pension Fund (UNJSPF), save as otherwise indicated in the MOU between the sponsoring government and the Court.
+The purpose of the participation in the UNJSPF is not merely with a view to accumulating retirement benefits, but also to provide the JPO with insurance against temporary or permanent disability and, in the case of death, to provide his or her dependants with the allowances stipulated in the UNJSPF rules and regulations in the case of death of a participant.
 Detailed information about the UNJSPF is available at www.unjspf.org.